chatwoot/docs/docs/user-guide/features/custom-attributes.md

 Once you enter the details, click on the **Create** button.
 If the request is successful, a message "Custom attribute added successfully" will be displayed.

 ### Conversation custom attributes

+#### 1. Set attributes via SDK method

+You can set custom attributes for each conversation using the SDK using the `setConversationCustomAttributes` method and also delete the attribute using the `deleteConversationCustomAttribute` method.
+You can read more about setting conversation attributes [here](/product/channels/live-chat/sdk/setup/#for-a-conversation).

+#### 2. Set attributes via contact side panel

 After creating conversation custom attribute, you will be able to add these attribute to the conversation via conversation sidebar.